 2-3.
 I-CSCF fails to send an LIR or doesn’t receive a corresponding response from HSS, then it forwards the INVITE request to the AS based on the pre-configured address of the AS.

-4. AS forwards the INVITE request to the S-CSCF according to the UE registration-related data (e.g. S-CSCF address, IMSI, MSISDN, etc.).
+4a.
+AS supports forwarding the INVITE request to the S-CSCF according to the UE registration-related data (e.g. S-CSCF address, IMSI, MSISDN, etc.).
 The UE data is obtained directly or indirectly from the ISC interface (S-CSCF-AS).

+4b-4c.
+AS also supports returning the 305 message with the S-CSCF address to the I-CSCF.
+Then the I-CSCF sends the INVITE to the S-CSCF.

 5-6.
 S-CSCF forwards the INVITE request to UE B through the P-CSCF.